aws/aws-fpga/FAQs.md

 account that created them.
 An AFI ID is used to reference a particular AFI from an F1 instance.
 The AFI ID is used to indicate the AFI that should be loaded into a specific FPGA within the instance.

+**Q: Are there examples for getting started on accelerators?**

+Yes, examples are in the [examples directory](./hdk/cl/examples):

+The [cl_hello_world example](.hdk/cl/examples/cl_hello_world) is an RTL/Verilog simple example to build and test the CL development process, it does not use any of the external interfaces of the FPGA except the PCIe.

+The [cl_simple example]((.hdk/cl/examples/cl_simple) provides an expanded example for testing access to the DRAM interfaces.

+**Q: How do I get access to AWS FPGA Developer AMI?**

+Currently, the FPGA Developer AMI is private and you will need to be whitelisted.
+You will receive permission and notifications via email.
+Email aws-fpga-developer-support@amazon.com with any questions.

+Once you got access to the FPGA Developer AMI, we suggest you read the the README file within the FPGA Developer for more details.

+XXXXX

 **What is the process for creating an AFI?**